Jingrui, Mei Changsu’s friend, found himself a deeply troubled man.

 A traditional Chinese mansion with a screen wall at the entrance

 Lin family’s deserted mansion was restored by Crown Prince Jing.
-Yet it was no longer a garden residence for the living but the dead, since the entire family members were gone, except Lin Shu.
+Yet it was no longer a garden residence for the living but for the dead since the entire family members were gone, except Lin Shu.

 Now accompanied by his fiancee Princess Nihuang and loyal friend Meng Zhi, the royal guard commander, Mei Changsu walked into his home to pay tribute to his late parents and his late generals and …. himself — Lin Shu was among the dead on the official record.